Dog Attacks Are Often Serious

 More than half of U.S. states have laws that make dog owners liable almost any time their dogs injure someone.
-Although commonly called dog-bite statutes, many of these laws cover all kinds of dog-inflicted injuries, not just bites.
+Although commonly called dog-bite statutes, most of these laws cover all kinds of dog-inflicted injuries, not just bites.

 Dog-bite statutes are “strict liability” statutes because they impose liability without fault.
 That is, an injured person does not have to prove that the dog owner did anything wrong, just that the dog caused the injury.
 Typically, dog owners are liable under a dog-bite statute only if the dog directly caused the injury.

 The One-Bite Rule